<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 • Low cost, high return

-When you compare inbound marketing with outbound marketing, you come to understand the disparity between the necessary budget required to see results.
-Studies show that content marketing costs 62% less than traditional marketing; the tactic is effective and easy to start.
-However, long term success will depend on ones ability to know your audience and create quality content that is valuable and speaks to their needs.
+When you compare inbound marketing with outbound marketing, one of the main differences in the budget required to be successful.
+Studies show that content marketing costs 62% less than traditional marketing.
+However, long-term success will depend on one's ability to know your audience and create quality content that is valuable and speaks to their needs.

 • Builds brand awareness

 Inbound is an excellent way to build brand awareness by using insightful and informative content to present your company as a thought leader within its industry.
-Google processes 5.6 billion searches per day, and a proportion of those searches are people looking for products or services like yours.
+Google processes 8.5 billion searches per day, and some of those are people looking for products or services like yours.
+By drawing prospects to you with inbound marketing, you can build trust and then, slowly, they can discover how useful your products or services are.

 • Aligns sales and marketing departments

-One of the most detrimental factors to the progress of any business is the existence of data silos.
-A data silo is a situation where one department within an organisation has access to data that may be valuable to other departments but that is not being shared.
+One of the most detrimental factors to any business is the existence of data silos.
+A data silo is where one department has access to data that may be valuable to other departments but that is not being shared.
 Silos can hinder the marketing-sales process as often, vital data concerning messaging or lifecycle stages are held back, meaning potential customers receive conflicting sales and marketing communications.

 Inbound marketing can also align the sales and marketing team by creating shared targets and metrics to aim for and create processes that join up the responsibilities of lead generation and nurturing for cross-departmental liability.